 All Hands and Hearts arrived on the ground in the Caribbean shortly after Hurricanes Irma and Maria devastated many islands.
-We currently have programs in St. Thomas, St. John, Tortola, Dominica, and Puerto Rico to provide relief to the thousands still suffering.
-Our teams are completing response work and recovery work in the form of rebuilding homes and schools in communities that have not received critical assistance.
+Since then, we've run productive recovery programs in St. Thomas, St. John, Tortola, Dominica, and Puerto Rico to provide relief to the thousands still suffering.
+Currently, our teams are continuing to work in Puerto Rico - completing response and recovery work by rebuilding homes and infrastructure in communities that have not received critical assistance.

 Hurricane Irma and Hurricane Maria both hit the Caribbean islands within a week of each other, causing massive destruction.
 All Hands has responded to requests for help from many communities still in need of assistance.
 These communities have been overlooked and are almost completely inaccessible.